wuxc/pywin32doc/md/mapi.md

   - [HexFromBin](mapi.md#mapihexfrombin)

-    converts a binary number into a string representation of a hexadecimal number.&nbsp;
+    converts a binary number into a string representation of a hexadecimal number\.&nbsp;

   - [BinFromHex](mapi.md#mapibinfromhex)